Ethnodramatherapy Training Institute Services

 Level 1:

-A trainee must have taken the six-day (30-hour) workshop, twice, or accrued 60 hours of EDT training from the Institute.
-Then, under Institute supervision, the trainee must direct a six-day ethnodramatherapy process that culminates in a brief improvised ethnodrama with a post-performance forum.
-The trainee must also present a report with video and photographs of the performance.
+A trainee must have completed, either in person or online, two 30-hour EDT workshops, or 60 hours of EDT training in any format.
+In addition, the candidate must also have completed at least 30 hours of EDT-related training (psychodrama, sociodrama, playback theatre, DvT, improvisational acting, etc.).
+Within a three-month framework, the trainee must direct a 30-hour ethnodramatherapy process that culminates in a brief improvised ethnodrama with a post-performance forum.
+During this process, the trainee must complete a minimum of 5 hours of supervision with an Institute Supervisor.
+The trainee must also present a report with video and/or photographs of the performance.
 After successfully completing these tasks, the trainee would be certified as an “Assistant Director-in-Training.”**

 2